bakame-php/http-structured-fields/docs/01-basic-usage.md

 $permissions = DataType::Dictionary->parse($headerLine); // parse the field
 ```

-You can now access each permission individually as follows:
+You can now access each permission individually using the following PHP syntax:

 ```php
 $permissions['picture-in-picture']->isEmpty(); // returns true because the list is empty